Policies and Procedures

 An unassisted procedure is one in which only the student is involved in the care of the patient and the completion of the examination including both exposure factors and positioning.
 These exams may occur under direct or indirect supervision.

 Students have the responsibility to report to assigned clinical areas as scheduled and on time.
-When in doubt about anything regarding a clinical rotation, contact the Clinical Coordinator (phone 919-843-4470) or the Division Director (phone 919-966-5147).
+When in doubt about anything regarding a clinical rotation, contact the Clinical Coordinator or the Program Director (see syllabus for contact information).
 Clinical attendance is required with no excused absences.
 All missed clinical time, regardless of reason, must be made up in the area where time was missed or in an alternate area as designated by the Clinical Coordinator.
 Refer to the previously statedfound under “Attendance – Occurrence Policy” for specific information regarding clinical occurrences.

 Prior to the start of the assigned clinical time: